ecurrencyhodler/Litecoin-Resources/LTC Guides/Basic lnd Commands.md

 ```
 color=#rrggbb
 ```
-It will take some time for it to update on the explorer.
+It will take some time for the explorer to be updated and your node color to be displayed.

 ## Set Routing Fees
 **For a specific channel:**